Tax relief on medical expenses

 - Glucometer machine for a diabetic

-- Cost of gluten-free food for people with coeliac disease and diabetic products for people with diabetes.
+You can also claim for gluten-free food if you have coeliac disease or diabetic products if you have diabetes.
 Instead of a prescription, you can use a letter from a doctor stating that you have coeliac disease or diabetes.
 You can use receipts from supermarkets or chemists.

-Note: These lists are not exhaustive.
-Revenue add to the list of treatments and appliances that you can get tax relief on from time to time.
+These lists do not include every expense that is eligible.
+Revenue adds to the list of treatments and appliances that you can get tax relief on from time to time.
 If you are undergoing a new procedure or availing of a new appliance, it is worth checking whether you can claim tax relief.
 For more information, see the Revenue website.

-You cannot claim relief for cosmetic surgery costs, unless you need the surgery as a result of a congenital abnormality, personal injury or disease.
+You cannot claim relief for cosmetic surgery costs, unless you need the surgery as a result of a personal injury, disease or congenital abnormality.

 Travelling abroad for treatment

 You can claim tax relief on the cost of medical treatment you get outside Ireland.
 The healthcare provider must be entitled to practise in the country where the care is provided.

 If the qualifying healthcare is only available outside Ireland, you can also claim for reasonable travel and accommodation expenses.
 If you need someone to go with you because of your medical condition, their expenses may be covered (for one accompanying person).